TechNickAI/AICodeBot-action/README.md

 In this example, the action is triggered whenever a push or pull request event occurs.
 It checks out your code and then runs the AICodeBot Code Review action.

+## Setup

+To use this action, you need to set up the `OPENAI_API_KEY` as a secret in your GitHub repository.
+This key is required for the AICodeBot to function.
+You can obtain this key on your [OpenAI api settings page](https://platform.openai.com/account/api-keys).
+Typical usage will cost < $5 a month.

+To set up the OPENAI_API_KEY as a secret in your GitHub repository, you can refer to the [GitHub documentation on secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 ## Outputs

 The response will include a review_status and a review_comments.
 There are three possible review_status values: